-- the Issuing Authority didn't receive an 'election to be prosecuted', statutory declaration, or other required document
+- the agency failed to receive your election to be prosecuted, statutory declaration, or other required document

-- the client did not receive a notice required by legislation
+- you failed to receive a notice required by legislation

 - procedures required by legislation were not followed